 The lowest part of the intestines is known as the anus, and when an individual has been infected with HPV, it may cause warts in or around this location.
 Anal warts may look like small bumps at first but may grow over time and can be passed from person to person through physical contact.
 Those who have a history of anal warts may also have a higher risk of developing anal cancer because anal cancer has been linked to individuals who have had HPV.

 Anal warts are often asymptomatic and can resemble a variety of other conditions, so a colorectal surgeon will make the most accurate diagnosis.
 A routine examination will confirm the presence of HPV warts or anal warts.
 During the visual assessment of your condition, a proper treatment plan will be outlined.
-Topical medication is an effective treatment in most cases, and oftentimes Dr. Kamrava will repeat the topical application of the medicine over several weeks to ensure that it is diminishing the anal warts.
-In cases where HPV warts are present inside the anal canal, surgery that cauterizes the growths may be required.
+Topical medication is an effective treatment in most cases, and oftentimes Dr. Kamrava will repeat the topical application of the medicine over several weeks to ensure that it is diminishing anal warts.
+In cases where HPV warts are present inside the anal canal, it may be required to have a minimally invasive anal wart removal surgery.

 Anal Warts Frequently Asked Questions

-When you think you may have HPV warts or anal warts, you may not know whether or not you should consult a medical professional.
+When you think you may have HPV, anal, or perianal warts, you may not know whether or not you should consult a medical professional.
 Here are answers to frequently asked questions about anal warts to help give you a better understanding of the condition.
-If you have additional questions or would like Dr. Kamrava to evaluate your symptoms, please don’t hesitate to call our office at 424.279.8222.
+If you have additional questions or would like Dr. Kamrava to evaluate your symptoms, please don’t hesitate to call our office at 424.313.1299.

 Q: What do anal warts look like?

-A: Anal warts may not cause any symptoms, but they are small, flesh-colored bumps in or around the anus.
+A: Small anal warts may not cause any symptoms, but they are flesh-colored bumps in or around the anus.
 While they initially may appear as minor spots, they can grow to the size of a pea or larger if left untreated.

 Q: Do anal warts cause cancer?